 Maven's ideology is opposed to continuous delivery, because with Maven it must be decided before building whether the next artifact will be a release or a snapshot version, whereas with continuous delivery it will be known only long after building the binaries (e.g. after it has passed all automated and manual testing) whether the binary is fit for release.

 In this article I'll explain how I tamed Maven to support continuous delivery, and how to do continuous delivery into the Maven Central repository.
-For continuous integration and release management I'm using Go (not to be confused with Go, go or go).
+For continuous integration and release management I'm using Go (not to be confused with Go, go or other uses of go).
 Git's distributed nature comes also into use, when creating new commits and tags during each build.

 The project in question is Jumi, a new test runner for Java to replace JUnit's test runner.
 It's an open source library and framework which will be used by testing frameworks, build tools, IDEs and such, so the method of distribution is publishing it to Maven Central through Sonatype OSSRH.

 Version numbering with Maven to support continuous delivery

 Maven Release Plugin is diametrically opposed to continuous delivery, as is the use of snapshot version numbers in Maven, so I defined the project's version numbering scheme to use the